 The Missouri Safe Drinking Water Commission assures that all Drinking Water SRF requirements are met by the designated equivalency projects in prior intended use plans.
-This means that for each capitalization grant the department receives, it has to identify a group of projects that equals the amount of the grant and ensures those projects meet all required federal cross-cutters, signage requirements, and FFATA.
+This means for each capitalization grant the Department receives, it has to identify a group of projects that equals the amount of the grant and ensures those projects meet all required federal cross-cutters, signage requirements, and FFATA.
 Cross-cutters include environmental, social and economic federal laws, executive orders and policies that apply to projects receiving federal financial assistance.
-Examples of the cross-cutters include compliance with the Endangered Species Act, the Civil Rights Act, the Equal Employment Opportunity Order and the Uniform Relocation Act.
-Signage requirements will be established by the department and may include construction signage, posters, brochures, newsletters, bill insert, press releases or other acceptable media.
+Examples of the cross-cutters include compliance with the Endangered Species Act, the Civil Rights Act, the Equal Employment Opportunity Order, Signage requirements, and the Uniform Relocation Act.
 FFATA requires reporting on executive compensation.
 All projects are susceptible to equivalency requirements.
 A final determination is made at the time of loan closing or other binding financial agreement execution.